monicaah/String-Class/README.md

 ```
 Open your Terminal and run these commands.

-Clone the repo from github:
+Clone the repo from Github:
 ```sh
 git clone https://github.com/andela-mkwamboka/String-Class
 ```